Your Guide to Migraine Headaches

 Can Migraines Be Prevented?

-Women who often get migraines around their menstrual period can take preventive therapy when they know their period is coming.
+Women who often get migraines around their periods can take preventive medicines when they know it’s that time of the month.

-Migraine sufferers also seem to have fewer attacks when they eat on a regular schedule and get adequate rest.
-Regular exercise -- in moderation -- can also help prevent migraines.
+People also seem to have fewer migraines when they eat on a regular schedule and get enough rest.
+Regular exercise -- in moderation -- can also help prevent them.

 Also, Cefaly is the first FDA-approved device for preventing migraines in people over age 18.
-The portable headband-like device gives electrical impulses on the skin at the forehead.
-This stimulates the trigeminal nerve, which is associated with migraine headaches.
-Cefaly is used once a day for 20 minutes, and when it's on you'll feel a tingling or massaging sensation.
+The portable, headband-like gadget sends electrical pulses through the skin of the forehead.
+It stimulates the trigeminal nerve, which is linked with migraine headaches.
+You use Cefaly once a day for 20 minutes, and when it's on you'll feel a tingling or massaging sensation.